fhamyla/CCSResearchRepository/README.md

-# CCSRE Backend
+# CCS Research Repository

-This is the backend service for the CCS Research Repository System.
+This is the github repo for the CCS Research Repository System.
 It provides RESTful APIs for user authentication, paper management, email notifications, and more.

 ## Features
 - User registration and authentication (with OTP email verification)